A Comprehensive Multipolar Theory for Periodic Metasurfaces: Multipolar calculation of the scattering field from a 2D array in Cartesian and vector spherical harmonics basis: General Equations

 \subsubsection{Vector spherical harmonics basis}

-For the spherical coordinates case, the general equation for the amplitude of each diffraction order propagating in a medium without absorption and supported by the reciprocal lattice $\mathbf{G}$, can be derived as \cite{antonakakis2014gratings} ($\rightarrow$ \textit{Supp.
+For the case of the spherical coordinate, the general equation for the amplitude of each diffraction order propagating in a medium without absorption and supported by the reciprocal lattice $\mathbf{G}$, can be derived as \cite{antonakakis2014gratings} ($\rightarrow$ \textit{Supp.
 Info.
 I.A} and \textit{I.B})

 where $A= ({\mathbf{u}}_1\times{\mathbf{u}}_2)\cdot\hat{\mathbf{z}}$ is the area of the unit cell, $\mathbf{k}^{\pm}_\mathbf{G}$ is the wavevector of the diffraction order of the lattice $\mathbf{G}$, and $(\theta,\phi)$ are the polar and azimuth angles of the wavevector.
 The "+" and "-" signs refer to forward (i.e., $0\leq \theta\leq \pi/2$) and backward (i.e., $\pi/2< \theta\leq \pi$) propagating diffraction orders, respectively.
 It corresponds to transmission and reflection.
 The matrix $\bar{\bar{W}}\left(\theta,\phi\right)$ is the spherical multipole-field translation matrix, depending only on the direction of the diffraction order, and contains trigonometric functions.
 We have calculated its elements as analytic relations up to octupolar order.
 These elements are provided in \textit{Appendix F}.
 These analytic formulas facilitate the derivation of closed-form equations beyond the complexity of the semi-analytic, summation approach of \eqref{spherical-general-1}.